thomasjball/PyExZ3/README.md

 (http://code.google.com/p/nice-of/) symbolic execution engine for Python to use the Z3 theorem prover (http://z3.codeplex.com).
-We have removed the NICE-specific dependences, platform-specific code, and makes various improvements so the code base can be used by students or anyone wanting to experiment with dynamic symbolic execution.
+We have removed the NICE-specific dependences, platform-specific code, and makes various improvements (like documentation) so it can be used by anyone wanting to experiment with dynamic symbolic execution.

+In the limit, **PyExZ3** tries to *explore/execute* all the paths in a Python function by:
+-  executing the function on a concrete input to trace a path through the control flow of the function;
+- using symbolic execution along the path to determine how the conditions inside the function depend on the function's parameters;
+- generating new values for the parameters to drive the function to yet uncovered paths, using Z3.

+For small programs without loops or recursion, PyExZ3 may be able to explore all feasible paths.

 A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the interception needed for symbolic